- 1. I have no background in economics or political science. What prerequisites do I need for the Master of Public Policy and Administration?

 Before the courses can be transferred to Carleton and applied to the MPPA degree, the School of Public Policy and Administration must receive an official original transcript from the international university, verifying the courses completed, the weights assigned, and the grades received.
 If the international university is one with which Carleton has a formal exchange agreement, and if the students have been approved to participate on that exchange, then they pay tuition to their ‘home’ university (the university conferring the degree) for courses taken at the ‘host’ university abroad.
 This enables the students to avoid paying tuition at a foreign-student rate.
 For information on these formal exchange agreements, contact Carleton International.
 If the students take courses at an international university without participating in a formal exchange agreement, then they pay tuition to the international university.

-- 15. Is there an opportunity to improve my French language skills during the MPPA or Diplomas?
+- 15. Is there an opportunity to improve my French language skills during the MPPA?

 - 16. What are the required documents I need to submit online along with my application?